Fatty Liver Disease

 Can children develop fatty liver disease?

 Fatty liver disease is the most common cause of liver disease in children.
-Almost 10% of children may have NAFLD, due in large part to an alarming increase in childhood obesity.
+Almost 10% of children may have NAFLD, due in large part to an alarming increase in childhood obesity 15.
 It is estimated that one in 10 Canadian children is overweight - a number that has almost tripled in the last decade.
 Fatty liver disease affects almost 3% of children and 22 – 53% of obese children.
 Fatty liver disease can be found in children as young as four years of age.
 The chances of developing NAFLD increases with age, thus is more common in adolescents.
 Furthermore, more boys present the disease than girls (2:1)16.

 In general, people with fatty liver disease have no symptoms.
 However, some people report discomfort in the abdomen at the level of the liver, fatigue, a general feeling of being unwell and vague discomfort.